Science Fiction and Fantasy International Conference

 - Undergraduate and post-graduate students must send proof of student status with their registration.

-The fee includes attendance at all sessions, conference material, coffee breaks and a certificate of participation.
+- The registration fee includes attendance of all sessions, digital conference material, and a certificate of participation.